simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 In the vicinity of the monastery town, a considerable colony of Russian and Chinese merchants was established.
 The lamas contended that Chinese shopkeepers built their shops too close to the monastery.
 On several occasions they presented petitions to Peking, but the Chinese authorities were not always ready to limit the number of Chinese shops in the vicinity of the monastery and thus deliver a heavy blow to Chinese trade in Urga.
 As is done usually, they allowed the matter to drag.
 The dissatisfied lamas moved the monastery nearer the Tola River, but each time returned to their former grounds.
 After much delay, the Chinese authorities notified the Chinese merchants that no shops were allowed to hinder the path reserved for the annual Maidari procession.
 In view of the pressing request of the lamas to move the shops a little farther, a big trading settlement known under the name of Mai-mach’eng was founded some six miles east of the *küren*.
 These restrictions upon the traders imposed by the lamas gradually disappeared and at present the *küren* is surrounded by numerous shops and big trading establishments.

-In the course of years Urga became the religious and administrative center of Mongolia, the seat of the Je-tsiin tam-pa Hutukhtu, and the residence of the Chinese Imperial Commissioner.
+In the course of years Urga became the religious and administrative center of Mongolia, the seat of the Je-tsün tam-pa Hutukhtu, and the residence of the Chinese Imperial Commissioner.

 In 1786 A.D. an imperial decree conferred upon the Imperial Commissioner in Urga the right of final decision in the administration of the Tushetu-khan and Setsen Khan *aimaks*, the central and eastern provinces of outer Mongolia.